In the guide

 - 'buy one get one free'

 This also applies to any promotion indicating that any part of an item is free, such as '50% extra free'.
-There is a transition period until October 2024 for such promotions that are printed on packaging, as long as that packaging is printed before October 2023.

 This restriction does not apply to offers as part of a discounted multibuy such as a 'meal deal' or 'dine in for two'-type offers.